labyrinthinesecurity/silhouette/README.md

 - run_goldensource: name of an Azure table in the account, from where the golden source will be read (for analytics)

 The first time you run silhouette, you don't have a run_goldensource and you don't have a run_groundsource.

+You may also wish to adjust logsRetention, the Log Analytics retention parameter (in days), which is 90 days by default.
+Don't set this parameter to 0.
+This global variable is declared in common.py

 ## step 1: collect